procurify-rlam/dependa_v2/README.md

 ## Service Level Objectives (SLO)

-This script output provides SLO percentage numbers as defined by "the objectives your team must hit to mee that agreement".
+This script output provides SLO percentage numbers as defined by "the objectives your team must hit to meet that agreement".

 Based on CVSSv3 Score, below is the SLO calculations the Slack output are based on.